fosslight/fosslight-guide-en/scanner/6_android.md

 ## 🚗 Add-ons
 ---
-하기 옵션을 통해 부가 기능을 활용할 수 있습니다.
+Additional functions are available through the options.
-- Option: -p : Packaging 파일에 포함되지 않아야 하는 파일 확인
+- Option: -p : Check files that should not be included in the Packaging file.
-- Option: -f : Source Code Path를 찾지 못하는 binary에 대하여 Find Command 실행 결과 출력
+- Option: -f : Print result of Find Command for binary that can not find Source Code Path.
-- Option: -i : Android reference 의 repository기준으로 OSS Name 자동 출력 끄기
+- Option: -i : Turn off OSS Name auto-completion
-- Option: -r : 특정 binary를 FOSSLight Report에서 중복 제거.
-Android native와 vendor가 분리되어 build되는 구조에서 사용하는 옵션으로 중복으로 포함되는 Binary를 제거합니다. vendor에 대한 FOSSLight Android 실행시 -r 옵션으로 android native 결과 생성되는 result_*.txt 파일을 parameter로 추가합니다.
+- Option: -r : Deduplicate the binary.
-- Option: -m : License가 빈칸인 부분에 대해 자동으로 Source path 내 Source code 분석(소스 파일 내 License text 기반 License 검출)을 실행하여 License 값을 채워줍니다. (그러나 분석에 시간이 오래 걸립니다.
-Android native에서 44개 Path기준 약 35분 소요)
+- Option: -m : Extract the license by analyzing the source code.

 ---

-### -p: Packaging 파일에 포함되지 않아야 하는 파일 확인
+### -p: Check files that should not be included in the Packaging file.
-공개할 Source Code 취합시, 포함되지 말아야 하는 파일 이름, 확장자, 디렉토리를 체크합니다.
+Check the file names, file extensions, and paths that should not be included when packaging source code to be disclosed.

-사전 준비
+Prerequisite
-- Packaging Config File : 체크할 항목을 json 형식의 pkgConfig.json 파일 이름으로 생성합니다.
+- Packaging Config File : Create a pkgConfig.json file as json format for checking files.

 Example : pkgConfig.json